miekg/skydns2/README.md

     etcdctl set /skydns/local/skydns/east/production/rails \
         '{"host":"service5.example.com","priority":20}'

-When querying the DNS for services you can use wildcards or query for subdomains.
-See the section named "Wildcards" below for more information.
+When doing a SRV query for these keys an SRV record is returned with the priority and a certain weight.

-The Weight of a service is calculated as follows.
-We treat Weight as a percentage, so if there are 3 services, the weight is set to 33 for each:
+The weight of a service is calculated as follows.
+We treat weight as a percentage, so if there are 3 services, the weight is set to 33 for each:

 | Service | Weight  | SRV.Weight |